The Yummy Life

 Step 1.
 Assemble these supplies:

 • Etching cream -- I used Armour Etch.
 It's available at craft stores like Michael's.
-You can also get it on Amazon. (click here for Amazon link)
+You can also get it on Amazon. (view on Amazon)

 • Glass cleaner -- Isopropyl rubbing alcohol is recommended over the Windex-type glass cleaner pictured below.
 This is a tip from my friend Paul who is experienced in etching glass.
 He says that common glass cleaners may have additives that leave an almost invisible film that may cause uneven etching and limit the mask adhesion.
 (Thanks, Paul!)

-• Blue or green painters tape (regular masking tape isn't recommended)
+• Blue or green painters tape -- look for it at home improvement stores; regular masking tape isn't recommended (view on Amazon)

-• Drop cloth (or similar protective covering) -- spread it out to protect your work area from the acidic etching cream.
+• Drop cloth (or similar protective covering) --available at home improvement stores with painting supplies; spread it out to protect your work area from the acidic etching cream. (view on Amazon)

 IMG_8683 - Edit.jpg

 • Glassware.
 You can etch on most types of glass, except some glass Pyrex bakeware that has been tempered for high heat (this is according to the etching cream company).
-I bought a set of 12 of these Anchor pint glasses at Bed Bath and Beyond.
-The same glasses are available in sets of 24 on Amazon. (click for Amazon link
+These are the glasses I used (view on Amazon).

 IMG_8899.png